AryaDhole/Operators-Bitwise-Operators/README.md

 * Finally, the result of the bitwise XOR operation, which is 9, is printed to the console.

 # 4. Bit Shifting_2
+## Aim:
+The program performs a bitwise AND operation.

 ## Explanation: